Welcome to AZDEO

 Membership must be maintained from the time of application through the dates of the conference.

 Student Awards & Scholarships

-Through the generous donation of Michele Taylor, AzDEO awards these two scholarships to high school students
+Through the sponsorship of Michele Taylor, AzDEO awards this scholarship to high school students

 AzDEO Dance Education Advocacy Student Essay Contest